 The larger your home, the more expensive it will be to build.
 Just how much more expensive depends on several factors, including the specific materials and customized features.

-“Generally speaking, you can expect to build a house anywhere from $120 per square foot to $400 per foot,” Bill Samuel, owner of Blue Ladder Development near Chicago told The Balance in an email.
+“Generally speaking, you can expect to build a house anywhere from $120 per square foot to $400 per foot,” Bill Samuel, owner of Blue Ladder Development near Chicago told The Balance in a 2021 email.

 Geographic location also plays a big role in the cost per square foot.
 High-end homes in more expensive markets like San Francisco or New York, for example, can cost more than $400 or $500 per square foot.